-Here is a list of the 8 best lenses for the Canon EOS Rebel T4i, also known as the 650D in Europe and KISS X6i in Asia.
-A variety of focal lengths for different types of photography are mentioned.
-In addition to the recommended lenses, each section will have additional alternatives for higher or lower price ranges.
+This is a list of the 8 best lenses for the Canon EOS Rebel T4i.
+A variety of focal lengths for several types of photography are mentioned.
+In addition to the recommended lenses, each choice will have more alternatives for higher or lower prices.

-There are enough possibilities available that virtually every photographer will be able to find something they'd want in their camera bag.
-Keep in mind that the suggested lenses will also work well with other Canon EOS Rebel cameras.
+There are more than enough possibilities available that virtually every photographer will be able to discover something they’d want in their camera bag.

-This is the list of the best Canon Rebel T4i lenses:
+Here is the list of the best lenses to use:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM